Gilly Hicks

-Gilly Hicks is an active lifestyle brand owned by Abercrombie & Fitch, specializing in women's activewear.
+Gilly Hicks is a brand owned by Abercrombie & Fitch, specializing in women's activewear.

 Its first store opened at Natick Mall in Natick, Massachusetts on January 21, 2008.
 On November 6, 2013, Abercrombie & Fitch announced it would close Gilly Hicks' retail stores, but continue the brand's online operations.
 Gilly Hicks was resurrected in 2017 due to customer demand focusing in younger women.
 Since then, its products have been sold in all Hollister stores and online.
-As of 2019, Gilly Hicks is a popular seller on the Hollister e-commerce site and in its retail stores.